jbock-java/zerobuilder/README.md

 }
 ````

-This will generate a class called `DooBuilders` in the same package.
+This will generate a class called `DooBuilders` in the same package, with two `static` methods:

 * The static method `DooBuilders.dooBuilder()` returns the builder.
 * The static method `DooBuilders.dooUpdater(Doo doo)` returns the updater.